joshgerdes/jekyll-uno/_drafts/add-shortcut-to-azure-virtual-desktop-in-the-microsoft-365-waffle.md

 10. **Add** a **description**
 11. ![](/uploads/m365_customapplaunchertitle1.png)
 12. Click **Save**
 13. Log out of your Admin account and into an account that has an Exchange license, attached to it.
-It may take some time for the App Launcher to display.
+It may take some time for the Custom App Launcher to display.
 14.